By Dave Butts

 Another result of this powerful prayer movement will be that the glory of God will be seen among the nations.
 As we watch and pray, we find ourselves lining up with the prophet Habakkuk and crying out for the glory of God to cover the earth “as the waters cover the sea” (Habakkuk 2:14).
 Prayer warriors, it is time to ascend the wall of your city and begin to fulfill your calling as watchmen of God.

-–Dave Butts is the co-founder and president of Harvest Prayer Ministries and the chairman of America’s National Prayer Committee.
+–Dave Butts was the co-founder and president of Harvest Prayer Ministries and the chairman of America’s National Prayer Committee until his death in 2022.

-If you would like to explore this topic further, Dave recommends “Watch and Pray” Issue 28 of Prayer Connect magazine.
+If you would like to explore this topic further, we recommend “Watch and Pray” Issue 28 of Prayer Connect magazine.
 To read part of this issue (or all of it if you subscribe to Prayer Connect) click here.